JoeHGeoghegan/VIX_Timing_The_Market/README.md

 PID tuning related to algorithimic trading
 Monte Carlo the VIX -- troubleshoot
 Modify the Monte Carlo Simulation to consider VIX

+## Usage
+Code used for analysis found in the Notebooks folder.

+Visualizations can be found in the Presentation folder